Nezukari-Official/YumeKodo/ReadMe.txt

 		- Step 3:

-		Launch The Command: "npm i" OR "npm install"
+		Run The Command: "npm i" OR "npm install"

 		- Step 4: